lorenzogerini/lorenzogerini/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:lorenzogerini9@gmail.com)

 - I'm **Lorenzo**, a **Bioengineering** (MSc) and **Computer Engineering** (BSc) graduate at University of Genoa and University of Pisa.
-- I'm interested in XR and ML in healthcare.
+- I'm interested in XR and ML applications in healthcare.

 <!--